 Brokered CDs can be traded on the secondary market and thus are generally more liquid than bank CDs.
 Although a brokered CD will return an investor's principal at maturity, its value if sold prior to maturity will fluctuate based on size, time remaining before maturity, and the current interest rate environment.
 A brokered CD is also portable and can be transferred from one brokerage firm to another, allowing the owner to consolidate assets at one firm.

-While the ability to sell a Brokered CD on the secondary market has its advantages, it also has its risks.
+While the ability to sell a brokered CD on the secondary market has its advantages, it also has its risks.
+The secondary market may be limited, resulting in a low bid for the brokered CD you are selling.
 The market value of a CD in the secondary market may be influenced by a number of factors including interest rates, provisions such as call or step features, and the credit rating of the issuer.
 Like all fixed income securities, CD prices are particularly susceptible to fluctuations in interest rates.
 If interest rates rise, the market price of outstanding CDs will generally decline, creating a potential loss should you decide to sell them in the secondary market.
 CDs sold prior to maturity are also subject to a concession.